electronfraud/airplane_thing/README.md

 speed in knots.
 The example aircraft is moving at 400 knots (460 mph, 741 km/h).

 Note that the symbology communicates what kinds of information have been _received_, not necessarily the truth about the flights themselves.
-In other words, if airplane_thing hasn't received a transponder code for an aircraft, it doesn't necessarily mean the aircraft isn't squawking a code; it just means airplane_thing hasn't received and decoded a message containing a transponder code recently.
-This can happen for any number of reasons, most of which have to do with antenna performance.
+For example, if airplane_thing hasn't received a transponder code for an aircraft, it doesn't necessarily mean the aircraft isn't squawking a code; it just means airplane_thing hasn't received and decoded a message containing a transponder code from that aircraft recently.
+This can happen for any number of reasons, most of which have to do with receiver performance.